PMardo/CS121/README.txt

-FileDump contains all the documents to be indexed formatted in JSON Design.txt will contain a high level description of indexer.py
+FileDump contains all the documents to be indexed, each file formatted in JSON Design.txt contains the high level pseudocode for indexer.py